 - Outdoor Recreational Items (Boards, Floats, Boating Accessories, Camping Equipment)

 These may be delivered to 105 S. Fant Street Monday through Thursday from 8 am – 4 pm or Friday from 8 am – 2 pm.
-Check out their website for current needs – wishlist.

 New Foundations Home for Children, which includes the Empowering Families program as well as the Family Counseling Center of Anderson, posts immediate needs on their Facebook page which ranges from wrapping paper to bassinets to infant formula to frisbees.

 The Parenting Place, which serves Anderson County, as well as Greenville, Oconee, and Pickens, is always in need of diapers and wipes, especially larger sized ones 4, 5 and 6.
 In addition, they can use baby care items, dinnerware, health care, linens, and toys.
 They also host a clothes closet.
 See their current needs here: wishlist and in some cases, they can do a pickup.

 Clean Start at 219 Townsend Street provides laundering services, clothing, and basic hygiene supplies to those who would otherwise not have access.
 Their supply list can be found here: supplies and their needs range from Q-tips to rubber bath mats to blankets to underwear.
 You can bring them donations Monday, Wednesday or Fridays before opening time (6:45 to 7:15 am) or during open hours.
 You can also call them at 864.716.0766 for seasonal needs.

 Anderson Free Clinic at 414 North Fant Street can accept dental, medical, pharmacy and office supplies.
 From jumbo meal paper clips to small paper cups for water to diabetic test strips to headrest covers…you can contact the Free Clinic at 864.512.7811.